 It’s worth mentioning these extensions don’t cost you anything extra.
-They are built-in features that help you increase your visibility, click-through rate, and landing page views.
+They are built-in features that help you increase your visibility, click-through rate, and post-click landing page views.
 Therefore, any time an extension is clicked, you pay the same amount that you would if a user clicked your headline.
 Some extensions are clickable with hyperlinks, others are not.
 But they all offer a chance for your ad to be more enticing for users to click if you use them correctly.

-How to set up AdWords extensions
+How to set up Google Ads extensions

 These extensions are clickable and it’s best to link them to specific pages thematically related to the text.
 For example, a pricing page, testimonials, or a free demo work very well here.
-As an example, this is a sitelinks extension when you search for “Philadelphia SEO agency:”
+As an example, this is a sitelink extension when you search for “Philadelphia SEO agency:”

 Simply adding and enabling sitelinks has shown to give advertisers about an 8% uplift in CTR.
 This may not seem like much, but when you consider extensions improve your quality score, lower your costs, and help improve position – why wouldn’t you use them?